dimasaf/moonlay-swapi/README.md

 # Getting Started with the Project

-implement react, tailwing, react-redux, axios, react-hook-form, react-router, sweetalert2
+implement react, tailwind, react-redux, axios, react-hook-form, react-router, sweetalert2

 ## How To Run